 Final Site Logistics

-Logistical planning does not end when the truck arrives at the factory gate.
-The final step is to ensure that factory site preparation is complete.
-This includes having all-weather access roads capable of supporting heavy trucks and arranging for the necessary cranes and forklifts to safely unload the equipment.
+Logistical planning doesn’t end when the truck arrives at the factory gate.
+The site must be fully prepared, with all-weather access roads capable of supporting heavy trucks and the necessary cranes and forklifts on hand to safely unload the equipment.

 A Practical Perspective: Insights from J.v.G.
 Projects